Pol Rommens, Peter Trafton, Martin Jaeger

 The retrograde nailing approach requires opening the medullary canal just proximal to the olecranon fossa.
-Landmarks are:

 Make an 8-10 cm straight skin incision on the dorsal aspect of the upper arm, proximally from the tip of the olecranon and in line with the longitudinal axis of the humerus.